SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-cf-build-deploy-application/README.md

 1.2.
 Provide a receiver mail address in the **Alert Notification** service configuration file *alert-notif.json* which you can find in the **config** directory.

-> **Hint** - You can also create a *alert-notif-private.json* file or rename the existing file, so your details are not being committed to GitHub.
+> **Hint** - You can also create an *alert-notif-private.json* file or rename the existing file, so your details are not being committed to GitHub.
+In this case, please make sure to adjust the *mta.yaml* file accordingly or add the respective reference to your *mtaext* file (see upcoming steps).

 [<img src="./images/DEPL_EmailNotifSrv.png" width="500"/>](./images/DEPL_EmailNotifSrv.png?raw=true)